emontzkajnl/livability/wp-content/plugins/ajax-search-lite/readme.txt

 2. Administrator area - nice and smooth

 == Changelog ==
+= 4.11.4 =
+* Fixed a layout issue with the magnifier icon

+= 4.11.3 =
+* New shortcode argument: post_parent="1,2,3" - where the search results can be restricted to the list of parent posts (or any other post type IDs).
+Ex: `[wpdreams_ajaxsearchlite post_parent="1, 2, 3, 4"]`
+* Added tabindexes (tabindex=0) to the filters for better navigation
+* Moved the magnifier button in the DOM to after the input field
+* Greatly improved the custom field search logic and performance
+* Changed the default texts in some ARIA labels
+* Using the {_sale_price} pseudo variable in [advanced title and content fields](https://documentation.ajaxsearchlite.com/advanced-options/advanced-title-and-content-fields) will check if the item is on sale
+* Changed the button inner div tag to a span for validation

 = 4.11.2 =
 * Fixed an issue with duplicated filter checkbox IDs (label removed, replaced with aria-label) for accessibility
 * Changed the "more results" element from an anchor to a span for better compatibility with menu positions